-Even earlier, already when preparing a national trademark application in Lao PDR that will serve you as the basis (basic mark) for your international application, you may wish to consult TMclass, ASEAN TMclass and MGS.
-These databases will help you draft your list of goods and services for both applications.
+Even earlier, when preparing a national trade mark application in Trinidad and Tobago that will serve as a basis (basic mark) for an international application, you may wish to consult both MGS and TMclass.
+These databases will help you compile your list of goods and services for both applications.
 You should consider that the goods and services in your international application should be fully covered by those indicated in your basic mark.